©1978

 be sorrowfully thin without passion, and those who act as if

 passion were evil try to dehumanize life in the name of God.
-Since it is dehumanizing to live

 without passion, a man must not try to separate himself from